Jyoti Kiran

-Jyoti Kiran Shukla is a public figure, eminent economist[ research papers? google scholar link? evidence ?], academic and first woman to be the chairperson (with the rank of a state minister) of Rajasthan's Fifth State Finance Commission.
+Jyoti Kiran Shukla is an economist.
+She is the first woman to be the chairperson (with the rank of a state minister) of Rajasthan's Fifth State Finance Commission.

 She has been on the board of directors of Petronet, NBCC and HSCC.
-She is the director of a prominent Indian culture centre in Latin America.
+She is the director of an Indian culture centre in Latin America.
 Later she was an independent director with various corporate and PSUs.
 She has written books and papers, is a columnist, and runs her own podcast.
 She was the state spokesperson of the Bharatiya Janata Party, Rajasthan.